s-voelkl/Interactive-Battleships-Game/readme.txt

 [5]: Overview about ANSI escape sequences: stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences

-[6]: Colors and Styles were adjusted together with Bing Chat in multiple prompts.
+[6]: Colors and Styles were adjusted together with Bing Chat in multiple (>30) prompts.
-    PROMPTS:
+    PROMPTS LOOKED LIKE:
-    - Generation of green, red, blue and gray rgb colors.
+    - Generation of green, red, blue and gray rgb color spectrums.
     - Changes of colors (steps smaller/bigger, darker, lighter, mixes with other colors)
     - rename of the colors to the health-levels (from 0 to 100%, translated into relative health)
     ANSWER: